balihoo/balihoo-blip-sdk-node/README.md

 - eventId (string):  The event ID to be used as the basis for patch calculation (required)
 - source (string):  The source of the location data
 - document (object):  location data (required)

+### deleteEvent()
+Attempts to delete an event from a location's projection

+Parameters:
+- brandKey (string):  The brand key (required)
+- locationKey (string):  The location key (required)
+- eventId (string):  The event ID to be used as the basis for patch calculation (required)
+- source (string):  The source of the location data

 ### getLocationById()
 Returns a location